funda-frontend/storybook-wrapper-helper/README.md

 collection of stories) where most of the stories have their own templates and args.

-Storybook stories will also go through breaking changes between Vue v2 and Vue v3.
-While updating a single story through a breaking change is a trivial task, reformatting the arguments for every story written, would take a lot of time.
-This should allow us to move through the breaking change by only changing the function that generates a story.
+Storybook stories will also go through improvements between Story Component Format (SCF) v2 SCF v3, and breaking changes between Vue v2 and Vue v3.
+While updating a single story through a breaking change is a trivial task, reformatting every story written, would take a lot of time.
+This should allow us to move through the breaking changes by only changing the internals of a function that generates a story.

+For more information on why this will still be relevant for the forseeable future, please read the [roadmap](./ROADMAP.md).

 ## Usage